levbszabo/levbszabo.github.io/traffic-project.md

 **Model 1** Our baseline model utilizes only trend and seasonality with no added weather features or traffic collision counts.
 We construct a Fbprophet model trained on daily speed data from 1/1/2019 to 12/31/2019 and forecast street speeds over 1/1/2020 to 3/31/2020.
 The error for a single street is the Root Mean Squared Error (RMSE) and the error over the dataset is the average RMSE.

-**Model 2**  Our second model utilizes both trend and seasonality but also incorporates the weather features rain, snow, freezing, visibility, crashes.
-These additional features are added as regressors and street speed is forecast along an identical time horizon as Model 1.
+**Model 2**  Our second model utilizes both trend and seasonality but also incorporates the additional features rain, snow, freezing, visibility, crashes.
+These features are added as regressors and street speed is forecast along an identical time horizon as Model 1.
 We utilize the average RMSE to evaluate the efficacy of using the additional features.

 ### 3. Results

 <img src="images/HyperparameterErrors.JPG?raw=true"/>

 First we tuned our hyperparameters on a validation set of 15 seperate street speed time series.
 Our results indicated that using a linear trend with multiplicative seasonality and multiplicative added regressors would be optimal.
-Then utilizing Pyspark to interface between the raw data and Fbprophet we ran our baseline model against the one with added regressors on 295 different street speed time series.
+Then, utilizing Pyspark to interface between the raw data and Fbprophet we ran our baseline model against the one with added regressors on 295 different street speed time series.
 The average RMSE was **19.55** versus **16.55** when comparing the baseline model to our proposed solution.
-Traffic collisions served as a proxy for the covid lockdown which began in mid March 2020 while also providing a global indicator of traffic across NYC.
+Traffic collisions served as a proxy for the COVID-19 lockdown which began in mid-March 2020 while also providing a global indicator of traffic across NYC.
 The figures below display the baseline and updated model respectively.

 <img src="images/TrafficBaseline.JPG?raw=true"/>